carfreesc/carfreesc.github.io/notes.md

 ## Airport

 The local airport is the State College Regional Airport (SCE), located about five miles north of town.
-There is no transit service to the airport except a few hotel shutles.
-Although it is a scenic bike ride to get there, this is not very practical with luggage.
-If you're really committed, there are a couple Fullington buses each day that make a stop there on the way out of town, but for most flights the timing is extremely inconvenient.
-This is a case where you'll probably want to just get a ride.
+There is not really any transit service to the airport.
+A couple Fullington long-distance buses swing by on the way out of town, so if you're lucky with the timing of your flight this is an option.
+Otherwise, you probably need a rideshare or a hotel shuttle.

 # Specific Destinations

+## Medical

+Doctors and dentists are spread throughout town.
+There are a few concentrations of medical offices.

+* The hospital in town is **Mount Nittany Medical Center**.
+It's doable by bike but involves an unpleasant stretch on Park Avenue.
+CATA no longer serves the hospital with fixed-route service.
+The options are to use CATAGO -- which will serve this destination from any origin in any of the CATAGO zones -- or to take the PSU Beaver Avenue shuttle, which runs from the west side of campus out to the hospital and Innovation Park for a little more than normal working hours.

+* The are a few urgent care facilities.
+One is operated by Mount Nittany medical in Hills Plaza, reachable from downtown by taking Garner to the S Atherton bike path.
+You can also get there on the AC bus.

+* The **Geisinger Healthplex State College** (better known as **Geisinger Grays Woods**) is located in the Grays Woods development off I-99 a bit to the northwest of downtown.
+The facility also lost CATA service recently, but can still be reached by CATAGO.
+If you are not actually sick, it's a pretty pleasant but uphill bike ride via the Tudek/Circleville + Valley Vista + Circleville paths with only a short stretch on Scotia Rd at the end.

+TODO: Map

+* **Scenery Park** has a variety of medical facilities.
+There is easy access via the AC bus, which turns around in the vicinity, or by the S Atherton bike path.

+* Mount Nittany specialties are increasingly being consolidated into **Mount Nittany Toftrees**.
+This is served by CATA's H route.
+I haven't biked out there myself, but it's probably not terrible if you ride through Toftrees (possibly on gravel) and then ride up Waddle Rd.
+This avoids the stretch on Waddle around the I-99 interchange, which is a horrible place.

+* There are doctors and dentists in many other places too.
+Mount Nittany has some primary care doctors at a facility on Blue Course, which is very easily accessed from downtown by bike or on the CC bus.
+There are optometrists and dentists downtown and in Scenery Park.

 ## Groceries and Markets

 Grocery shopping presents a bit of a challenge: the bus service is oriented around getting passengers to/from downtown, but there is no supermarket there.
-If you're hoping to shop by bus the schedules and connections can be challenging unless you happen to live a short walk from one of the stores.

-My own strategy is to make only infrequent trips to the supermarket (every three or four weeks) and get fresh items and small shops more often elsewhere.
+If you're hoping to shop by bus the schedules and connections can be challenging, but you can explore your options on Google maps.
+My own strategy is to make only infrequent trips to the supermarket and get fresh items and small shops more often elsewhere.
 Your mileage may vary.
-There are a variety of grocery options in town.
+There are a variety of grocery options near downtown.

-* **McLanahan's** is a smaller grocery store right downtown at Beaver and Allen.
-Locals may perceive it as a student grocery store and never set foot there.
-Don't make this mistake!
-It has a nice if somewhat small selection of groceries and is a great place to pick up a couple items without a full shopping trip.
+* **McLanahan's** is a smaller grocery store right downtown at Calder and Allen.
+Some locals  perceive it as a student grocery store and never set foot there.
+Don't make this mistake -- it has a nice if somewhat small selection of groceries and is a great place to pick up a couple items without a full shopping trip.
 * **Target** has a smaller store in town with many useful things that will save you a trip to the land of big boxes out N Atherton.
 * **The Cheese Shoppe** sells cheeses and coffee.
 They have better cheese than any of the supermarkets.
 * **Gemelli** bakery has good bread.